Explore the sad stories of the most unforgettable cyberbullying cases

 In order to prevent bullying, it’s essential to understand exactly what it is with reading bullying stories of victims as well as bullying stories of survivors.
 According to the Department of Education and Early Childhood Development, “bullying is repeated verbal, physical, social or psychological aggressive behavior by a person or group directed towards a less powerful person or group that is intended to cause harm, distress or fear.”

-Unfortunately, without an example, it’s hard to understand exactly what bullying looks like.
+Unfortunately, without an example, it’s hard to understand exactly what bullying looks like and how a cyberbully acts.
+This why it is essential to share recent bullying cases with everyone.

 In the past decade, there have been multiple cyberbullying cases that end with young people taking their own lives after being becoming victims.
 Here are six stories of cyberbullying cases mentioned in cyber bullying articles that garnered national, in some cases, global attention: